microtrain/bootcamp/14-ApacheCordova/03-Ionic.md

 Implement a page to display a single user.

 1. Generate a user page
+1. Add UserPage to AppModule
+1. Add navigation between UsersPages and UserPage
 1. Import the UserProvider (aka Service in Angular)
 1. Import the User model
 1. Declare a public user variable